When a company which started out making tractors find its strength in supercars before deciding to make an SUV, a slight cause of concern is natural.

 Driving the Urus on a multilane highway you’ll see more iPhones pointing at you than a B-grade celebrity.
 Whether it was the passengers in the car behind us or the tradies pressing their faces against windows in the next lane, the Urus was a real head-turner.
 Whether or not this is your thing, it’s certainly a Urus thing.

 4. Deep down, this is a fighter jet dressed as an A380

 Firing up the Urus after flicking the jet fighter switch will awaken a twin-turbo V8.
 It shook the wine glasses in our kitchen and told the neighbours we were (temporarily) a cool family.
 While the Urus has a series of modes and even further controls to tweak suspension, steering and response, we did appreciate the noise difference between Strada and Corsa.
 In Strada, the Urus could purr along quietly and even shut off four of its cylinders in highway driving.
 But in Corsa, you heard and felt the heart of a true Lamborghini, and boy does its performance deliver.

 5. It’s how fast now?
 Bloody fast

-The Urus will take you from standstill to 100km/h in 3.4 seconds, the fastest SUV on the planet.
+The Urus will take you from a standstill to 100km/h in 3.4 seconds, making it the fastest SUV on the planet.
 It’ll make you giggle like a child at how impressive this feels from a vehicle that seats five in comfort.

 6. What they don’t see, they’ll hear…